CEO-Miracle/InnoxBank/README.md

 2. Open `index.html` in your browser
 3. Log in or register a new account to explore all features

-## Live Demo
+## Visit App

-Try the live app here:
+Visit App:
 [InnoxBank Live Demo](https://sky-bank-omega.vercel.app/)

-## Social / Updates
+## Social media / Live demo

-Follow updates about InnoxBank and related projects:
+Watch how it works:
 [Twitter / X Post](https://x.com/mitalixgroup/status/1995031168929190014?s=20)